The Howley Foundation UA 05192016

 • Prove you serve economic need: Central mission is creating opportunities for students "of low socioeconomic standing"—clearly document the economic circumstances of students served.

-• Think long-term partnerships: The foundation favors sustained, deep relationships over one-time grants.
-Position your organization as a potential long-term partner.
+• Think long-term partnerships: The foundation favours sustained, deep relationships over one-time grants.
+Position your organisation as a potential long-term partner.

 • Start with an inquiry, not a full proposal: The two-step process (inquiry form first, then invitation to full application) means your initial contact should be concise, compelling, and clearly aligned with stated priorities.